HundredDucks/streaming-02-multiple-processes/README.md

 The processes represent multiple users, or locations, or programs hitting a shared database at the same time.

-## Prerequisites

-1. Git
-1. Python 3.7+ (3.11+ preferred)
-1. VS Code Editor
-1. VS Code Extension: Python (by Microsoft)

 ## Task 1.
 Fork

 Fork this repository ("repo") into **your** GitHub account.

+Repo was forked without issue.

 ## Task 2.
 Clone

 Clone **your** new GitHub repo down to the Documents folder on your local machine.

+The repo was cloned without issue.

 ## Task 3.
 Explore